RohitRajput021/Autonomous-Floor-Cleaning-Robot/README.md

 ## Introduction

-This project focuses on creating a robotic vacuum cleaner that can autonomously navigate an indoor environment, clean surfaces using a mop, and automatically return to a charging station when the battery is low.
+This project focuses on creating a robotic floor cleaner that can autonomously navigate an indoor environment, clean surfaces using a mop, and automatically return to a charging station when the battery is low.
 Utilizing ultrasonic and infrared sensors, along with SLAM and A* pathfinding algorithms, the robot detects obstacles, determines optimal cleaning paths, and ensures complete floor coverage.

 ---